-The information is in this article should help you catch more fish and enjoy kayak fishing even more no matter where you currently "stand on the issue".
-We'll cover the whys, hows, advanced techniques and also what to look out for to keep you dry and in your boat.
+The information is in this article should help you catch more fish and enjoy fishing from a kayak even more no matter where you currently “stand on the issue”.
+We’ll cover the whys, hows, advanced techniques and also what to look out for to keep you dry and in your boat.

 - Longer and/or more accurate casting.

 - Dramatically increased visibility into the water to see fish and cover.

 - Better hook-setting stance.

 - Easier to keep fish on the line and out of cover.

 This list adds up to more fish each time you go fishing, but only if you are comfortable enough to stand and focus on fishing, not on falling down.

 - Stand up fishing depends on your physical condition, flexibility, leg strength and your weight.

 - How high your seat is off of the deck of the boat.

 - How stable your boat is.
 While not all are the same, width generally makes it more stable.